magius96/BrickLayer/README.md

-# BrickLayer
+# Brick Layer - ReadMe

-The Brick Layer project was designed to illustrate how to use Truth, View, Input in Unity, as well as show strong examples of why it shoul
+The Brick Layer project is designed to showcase the Truth-View-Input game design concept.